GoogleContainerTools/skaffold/docs/content/en/docs/design/config.md

 ---

 You can configure Skaffold with the Skaffold configuration file, `skaffold.yaml`.
-The configuration file consists of several different components:
+A single configuration consists of several different components:

 | Component  | Description |
 | ---------- | ------------|